 - It's also possible for languages not to distinguish gender or animacy in their pronouns.
 Basically, everything is "it", whether it's a man, a woman, a dog or a bit of navel lint.

-- Mark verbs for categories that English doesn't, such as voice, aspect, mood, and so on.
+- Mark verbs for categories that English either doesn't have or marks periphrastically, such as voice, aspect, mood, and so on.
 Or don't mark verbs for categories that English does; Mandarin Chinese has no tense, and conveys temporal information through aspect, instead.

 - Differentiate between the inclusive and exclusive 'we'.
 Compare the English, "We are at a disagreement" to "We do not like you."
 The inclusive includes the person being addressed, while the exclusive does not.